 I didn’t get in the business to be just a pro wrestler.
 Let alone one who had a whole bag of technical moves.

 I got in it to succeed at its highest levels.
 And I did.”

 And if that wasn’t bad enough, here is what Warrior had to say about Heenan when he was dying of cancer (via Sean Ross Sapp of Fightful.com):

 “As for you, Booby Heenan, it’s just too difficult to keep a straight face talking about the pure two-faced bag of shit you are (and have always been), what, with you also actually wearing one as a piece of body jewelry.
 You are dying, diseased on the inside, and no more time is left to get back any of the integrity that matters the most on death’s bed.
-Imagine what it will be like, lying there taking in your last breaths, knowing you whored yourself out your whole life, and had to, in your final years, be faced with emptying your own personal shit bag affirming to you the true value of what you achieved in your life.
+Imagine what it will be like, lying there taking in your last breaths, knowing you whored yourself out your whole life, and had to, in your final years, be faced with emptying your own personal shit bag, affirming to you the true value of what you achieved in your life.
 Not even Vince could come up with a better finish than this.
 Karma is just a beautiful thing to behold.”

 I think we could all agree that karma worked in strange ways…

-SOURCES: WrestleView.com, FlynnFiles Warrior Shoot
+Sources used in this article: WrestleView.com, FlynnFiles Warrior Shoot Interview